Form Actions

 Request

-Section titled “Request”Allows the requester to search and select existing contracts from the repository.
+Lets the requester search and select existing contracts from the repository.
 The selected contracts are linked to the form entry.

-- Category IDs - Restrict which contract categories are available for selection
+- Restrict which contract categories are available for selection.

-- Property IDs - Which contract properties to show as context in the picker
+- Which contract properties to show as context in the picker.

-- Condition - Only show when the condition passes
+- Only show the picker when the condition passes.

 Multiple Actions